17α-Hydroxypregnenolone: Prohormone

 This conversion is mediated by the enzyme 17,20 lyase.
-As such 17α-hydroxypregenolone represents an intermediary in the Δ5 pathway that leads from pregnenolone to DHEA.
-17α-Hydroxypregneolone is also converted to 17α-hydroxyprogesterone, a prohormone for glucocorticosteroids and androstenedione through the activity of 3α-hydroxysteroid dehydrogenase.
+As such 17α-hydroxypregnenolone represents an intermediary in the Δ5 pathway that leads from pregnenolone to DHEA.
+17α-Hydroxypregnenolone is also converted to 17α-hydroxyprogesterone, a prohormone for glucocorticosteroids and androstenedione through the activity of 3α-hydroxysteroid dehydrogenase.

 Clinical use

 Measurements of 17α-hydroxypregnenolone are useful in the diagnosis of certain forms of congenital adrenal hyperplasia.

 In patients with congenital adrenal hyperplasia due to 3β-hydroxysteroid dehydrogenase deficiency 17α-hydroxypregnenolone is increased, while in patients with congenital adrenal hyperplasia due to 17α-hydroxylase deficiency levels are low to absent.

 Neurosteroid

 17α-hydroxypregnenolone is a known neuromodulator as its acts in the central nervous system.
 Specifically, it is known to modulate locomotion.